Zinabuf/GCIM/README.md

 **Compute PRS of exposure variables**
 Conduct a GWAS for the exposure adjusted by covariates, and then compute the PRS for the exposure.
 Conduct a log transformation of the OR if the exposure variable is binary.
-Then, compute the PRS of the exposure variables using PRS score values.
+Then, compute the PRS of the exposure variables using PRS score values for the target sample.

 ~~~
 b <- GWEIS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt")